nettigo/DS18B20/README.md

 - when the bus is physically damaged
 - when devices not respond
 - when device address is not valid
-- when not detect any device
+- when no devices detected

 <pre>
 sensors.<span style="color: #CC6600;">request</span>();